phyuthwekhaing/phyuthwekhaing.github.io/_posts/2023-07-15-poisonous-fish-identifier-part-1-training-learner.md

-Padding method below will pad the area missing with the black pixels if they are landscape.
+The Padding method below will pad the missing areas with black pixels if they are in landscape.

 ```python